 I often wondered if Albert Einstein did any other type of exercise besides riding a bike around.
 I bet he would have loved burpees!
 And, just like Albert Einstein, your brain health is important to act fast.

-Whether you’re fiddling with the multi-purpose remote, playing one of the fast-paced video games with your kid or trying to make up an excuse for working out (I’ve seen and heard them all from my personal training clients) you are going to need to make quick decisions.
+Whether you’re fiddling with the multi-purpose remote, playing one of the fast-paced video games with your kid, or trying to make up an excuse for working out, you are going to need to make quick decisions.

-And because of this you are going to need a healthy, functioning brain to think quickly as you age.
+And because of this, you are going to need to keep your brain health the best that it can be to think quickly as you age.

 Luckily, science seems to have found the answer to preventing brain atrophy: EXERCISE!

-According to a study done at University of Illinois at Urbana-Champaign, people who ran on a treadmill for 30 minutes did better on a computer test afterwards, as opposed to the group that had no exercise whatsoever.
+According to a study by the University of Illinois at Urbana-Champaign, people who ran on a treadmill for 30 minutes did better on a computer test afterwards; as opposed to the group that had no exercise whatsoever.

-Thirty minutes of cardio exercise changed these people’s brainwaves to the point where they could make better decisions, faster—that’s right, all thanks to some basic cardio.
+Thirty minutes of cardio exercise changed these people’s brainwaves to the point where they could make better decisions, faster—that’s right, all thanks to some basic cardio and improving brain health.